Keyboard shortcuts

 2. Increment downstream revision

-3. Apply the new-file rule — most wrapper-only bumps do not need a new file
+3. Apply the migration rule — most wrapper-only bumps need no migration, so just edit current.ts in place

 Migrations